 Teacher candidates are permitted five days of absence for the entire semester.
 These absences may be used for illness, emergencies, conferences, or interviews.
-Absences for conferences and interviews must be first cleared with the mentor teacher and the university supervisor.
+Absences for conferences and interviews must be first cleared with the mentor teacher and the university supervisor at least two days in advance.
 In the case of an absence, teacher candidates must notify their mentor teacher and the university supervisor of the impending absence as soon as it becomes apparent that an absence will be necessary.
 The university supervisor and mentor teacher will keep a record of the date and the reason for each absence.